BoltsJ/cuteNTR/README.md

 cuteNTR is intended to be a cross platform debugger and streaming client for NTR CFW for 3DS.

-Precompiled linux binaries are available on the [tags page](https://gitlab.com/BoltsJ/cuteNTR/tags).

 ## Current status

 - Starting a stream is implemented!